ICMOL/DeNox/README.md

 ### Step 2.
 Input Files

-* A report file, e.g., a PSM table from FragPipe or a metabolite quantitation file from iMet-Q or XCMS **csv/tsv file format**
+* A report file, e.g., a PSM table from FragPipe or a metabolite quantitation file from iMet-Q or XCMS in **csv/tsv file format**
 * Raw data in **mzML file format**

 ![image](https://github.com/ICMOL/DeNox/blob/main/images/input.PNG)